utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 - Go to [github.com](https://github.com) (and log in if you are not) and find the + sign at the top right.
 - Click on that and choose **New repository**.
   - Name the repo the same as your local one: `yourname-git-practice`.
+(I always name my Github repo the same name as the folder on my computer for clarity, but know they could be different.)
   - Give it a description so you know what it is later.
   - Keep it Public.
   - DO NOT include a README here, or a gitignore or license.
+  - Click **Create repository**.
-- In the resulting directions, copy the line that starts with `git remote add`
+- In the resulting directions, copy the line that starts with `git remote add`.
 - Go back to you VS Code Terminal and paste that command into your Terminal and run it to connect your local repo to the Github repo.
 - Do `git push origin master` push your local code to Github.
 - Go back to Github and refresh to make sure your files made it.